yusriso/valorant-economy-analysis-vct/README.md

 Analysis covers professional (VCT) play, so findings describe high-level competition and may not generalize to ranked ladder play.
 Buy "tier" is a coarse proxy for exact credits spent.
-[Add a note here on where the dataset came from.]
+[Dataset sourced from u/benetheburrito from r/ValorantCompetitive and VLR.gg]

 ---